supabase/wrappers/wrappers/src/fdw/stripe_fdw/README.md

 ## Installation

-This FDW requires [pgx](https://github.com/tcdi/pgx), please refer to its installtion page to install it first.
+This FDW requires [pgx](https://github.com/tcdi/pgx), please refer to its installation page to install it first.

 After `pgx` is installed, run below command to install this FDW.